Louis Vitale

-Louis Vitale, OFM, is a Franciscan friar, peace activist, and a co-founder of Nevada Desert Experience.
-His religious beliefs led him to participate in civil disobedience actions at peace demonstrations and acts of religious witness over forty years.
+Louis Vitale, OFM, (June 1, 1932 – September 6, 2023) was an American Franciscan friar, peace activist, and a co-founder of Nevada Desert Experience.
+His religious beliefs led him to participate in civil disobedience actions at peace demonstrations and acts of religious witness over 40 years.
 In the name of peace, Vitale has been arrested more than 400 times.
-Vitale stated that Francis of Assisi, Mahatma Gandhi and Martin Luther King Jr. provide him with inspiration.
+Vitale stated that Francis of Assisi, Mahatma Gandhi and Martin Luther King Jr. provided him with inspiration.

 Early life and education

 Louis Vitale was born on June 1, 1932, in San Gabriel, California.
+His family operated a lucrative fish processing business.
 After graduating in 1954 from Loyola University, now Loyola Marymount University, Vitale enlisted in the US Air Force.
 Vitale's main role in the Air Force was that of an intercept officer, in charge of radio communications.
 Vitale took his vows as a Franciscan friar in 1960 when he was 28 years old.
-He was awarded a PhD for original research in sociology, September 1972, from University of California, Los Angeles.
-From 1979 to 1988, Vitale served as the provincial superior of the Franciscan Friars of the Province of St. Barbara.
-He served as the pastor at St. Boniface Catholic Church for twelve years in the Tenderloin of San Francisco, California.
+He was awarded a PhD for original research in sociology in September 1972, from University of California, Los Angeles.
+From 1979 to 1988, Vitale served as the provincial superior of the Franciscan Friars of the province of St. Barbara.
+He served as the pastor at St. Boniface Catholic Church for 12 years in the Tenderloin of San Francisco, California.

 Pace e Bene

 Louis Vitale was one of the founders of Pace e Bene, a nonviolence service, in 1989.
 The name means Peace and all good.
 Other founders included: Sr. Rosemary Lynch, Alain Richard, Peter Ediger and Julia Occhiogrosso, who were all experienced peace activists.
-Pace e bene developed educational programs for nonviolent living with an emphasis on spirituality.
-In 2005 Pace e Bene published a book Engage, which described Pace e Bene's programs.
-The programs, as described in the book, were designed to encourage: the discovery, internalization and use of the power of nonviolence for personal and social change.
+Pace e Bene developed educational programs for nonviolent living with an emphasis on spirituality.
+In 2005, Pace e Bene published a book, Engage, which described Pace e Bene's programs.
+The programs, as described in the book, were designed to encourage "the discovery, internalization and use of the power of nonviolence for personal and social change".
 Hundreds of nonviolence study groups were organized by Pace e Bene between 1989 and 2010.